VAT exemption on products sold to foreign travellers

-Who is a foreign traveller?
+1. Who is considered to be a foreign traveller?

 not a citizen of any Member State of the Community, and has no right of permanent residence in any Member State of the Community, furthermore, who

 The foreign traveller must be able to verify his legal status by producing a valid travel document or some other form of identification in the form of a document recognized by Hungary (hereinafter referred to collectively as “travel document”).